-British Columbia.
+The Company owns a 100% interest in seventeen coal licenses commonly referred to as the Huguenot property located in the Liard Mining Division, northeastern British Columbia.
 The Huguenot property is subject to a 1.5% production royalty, including 1.2% which is payable to certain directors of the Company.

-The Company owns a 100% interest in eight coal licenses covering 9,607 hectares and commonly referred to as the Flatbed property located in the Liard Mining Division, northeastern British Columbia.
+The Company owns a 100% interest in eight coal licenses commonly referred to as the Flatbed property located in the Liard Mining Division, northeastern British Columbia.
 The Flatbed property is subject to a 1.5% production royalty, 1.35% of which is payable to certain directors of the Company.

-As at July 31, 2022, the Company had \$203,200 (2021 - \$203,200) of reclamation bonds held by the British Columbia Ministry of Energy, Mines and Low Carbon Innovation.
+As of July 31, 2023, the Company had \$203,200 (July 31, 2022 - \$203,200) of reclamation bonds held by the British Columbia Ministry of Energy, Mines and Low Carbon Innovation.